Golden Ranch Farms is the largest privately owned refuge in the state of Louisiana.

 Sugarcane production ceased for a period after the Civil War, which brought devastation to fields, buildings, and equipment.
 It wasn’t until 1883 that the Gheens brothers, owners of the candy factory in Louisville, Kentucky, began to grow sugarcane on the property.
 Some of the sugar produced was to be used in candy.
 As time went by, sugarcane production was at a minimum and the sugar factory was abandoned.
 In 1920, Charles Gheens became the sole owner of the Golden Ranch Plantation, and it was then that sugarcane was reestablished, with the land being leased to tenant farmers.

-Today, they are almost a thousand acres of sugarcane on the Golden Ranch plantation, which is currently solely owned and operated by Mr. Arlen “Benny” Cenac, Jr. The sugarcane produced continues to be shipped to a local factory for processing.
+Today, there are almost a thousand acres of sugarcane on the Golden Ranch Farms, which is currently solely owned and operated by Mr. Arlen “Benny” Cenac, Jr. The sugarcane produced continues to be shipped to a local factory for processing.

 In addition to the standing natural beauty of the land, the Golden Ranch has original buildings from the 1700s.
 These include The Big House, lined with beautiful oak trees, an old trading post, sugar mill, and a one-room schoolhouse.